cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 wall etc.) and either entirely above or below the terrain.
-Each `ThermalComponent` must be characterized with its `area`, its position relative to the terrain (attribute `relativeToTerrain` which it inherits from `_CityObject`), and its related `AbstractConstruction`(see Construction and Material module), defining the order of the `ThermalComponent's` different construction layers.
+Each `ThermalComponent` must be characterized with its `area`, its position relative to the terrain (attribute `relativeToTerrain` which it inherits from `_CityObject`), and its related `AbstractConstruction` (see Construction and Material module), defining the order of the `ThermalComponent's` different construction layers.
 This may be done either inline or by means of xlinks (see example below).
 In this way, `ThermalComponent` provides the physical properties of the building envelope to calculate the heating and cooling demand.

-The `ThermalComponent`objects thus define the construction layer order of a `ThermalBoundary` object.
-For simulating the energy transfer between two `ThermalZones` or between a `ThermalZone` and the environment, it is essential to know which `ThermalZone`is in contact with which layer.
-This information is represented by the order of the `ThermalZone` objects related with a `ThermalBoundary` (relation `delimitsBy`).
+The `ThermalComponent` objects thus define the construction layer order of a `ThermalBoundary` object.
+For simulating the energy transfer between two `ThermalZones` or between a `ThermalZone` and the environment, it is essential to know which `ThermalZone`i s in contact with which layer.
+This information is indicated by the order of the `ThermalZone` objects related with a `ThermalBoundary` (relation `delimitsBy`).
 The order of the layers in the `AbstractConstruction` of a `ThermalComponent`